TheColombianTeam/GPUScheduling/README.md

 ### **ODIFICATIONS MY LAST PUSH
-i) Modified zero padding (__complete method) inside scheduler classes instead as a stand alone method and modified it in order to also substain rectangular tiling ii) Implemented and testedschedulers algorithms : 2LRR, GRR iii )Increased dimentions of golden values in order observe psuedo-dynamic scheduling
+i) Modified zero padding (__complete method) inside scheduler classes instead as a stand alone method and modified it in order to also substain rectangular tiling ii) Implemented and testedschedulers algorithms : 2LRR, GRR, Greedy iii )Increased dimentions of golden values in order observe psuedo-dynamic scheduling